mbabynames search ✿

 Lavender Brielle

-Lavender means "noble and strong".
+Lavender means "purple flower".
 Brielle means "God is my strength".
-The pairing gives the name a layered quality: noble and strong on one side, God is my strength on the other.
+The pairing gives the name a layered quality: purple flower on one side, God is my strength on the other.
 Brielle (1 syllable) provides a firm close after the longer Lavender.

 Flowing and rhythmic